warpcomdev/termtray/README.md

 ## Title And Icon Flags

 - `-title TEXT` changes the main window title and the tray tooltip text
-- `-icon PATH` uses the specified icon file for the window and tray icon
+- `-icon NAME` uses the named icon from the current icon theme for the window and tray icon
-- if `-icon` points to a path that does not exist, `termtray` falls back to its bundled icon, and then to the `utilities-terminal` theme icon
+- if the requested theme icon is unavailable, `termtray` falls back to its bundled icon, and then to the `utilities-terminal` theme icon

 ## Tray Behavior